 3. Language School

-We closely work together with the Simon Bolivar Spanish School and can book language courses on site.
-From experience we can tell that the courses at Simon Bolivar are not good value for money and very effective.
+We closely work together with the Spanish School of de Bolivar Education and can book language courses on site.
+From experience we can tell that the courses at Bolivar Education are not good value for money and very effective.
 Therefore, we highly recommend this language school.

 Otherwiese, the volunteer can organise his/her language school him/herself and informs Marco Nyffeler about the choice.
 If necessary, he than can also contact the language school if any problems occur.